Japanese partners tour US Army vessel to better understand capabilities

 |0

-This work, Japanese partners tour US Army vessel to better understand capabilities [Image 5 of 5], by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Japanese partners tour US Army vessel to better understand capabilities, by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT